ibois-epfl/augmented-carpentry/paper/paper.md

 # Summary  <!-- 55/50 words -->

-Augmented Carpentry is a lightweight and fast-developing UNIX C++ engine for prototyping AR applications leveraging bleeding-edge robotic vision research for digital fabrication.
+ACEngine is a lightweight and fast-developing UNIX C++ engine for prototyping AR applications leveraging bleeding-edge robotic vision research for digital fabrication.
 It features a modular layer-stack flow, a geometry framework for managing 3D objects, a computed feedback system for visual guidance, and an AR rendering system for synthesizing digital instructions into a simple monocular camera feed.

 # Statement of need  <!-- 197/125 words -->

-Augmented Carpentry (AC) addresses critical limitations in existing augmented reality (AR) tools for digital fabrication.
+ACEngine (ACE) addresses critical limitations in existing augmented reality (AR) tools for digital fabrication.
 CompasXR [@compas-xr], the only open-source AR tool available in the digital fabrication field, provides a valuable common platform, particularly for assembly tasks.
 However, it currently lacks a streamlined integration pipeline for advanced robotic vision technologies due to its reliance on Unity [@unity] and the Windows operating system (OS).
 In the field of AR fabrication, developers from the current Incon.ai [@incon] represent the peak of AR engine innovation with robotic vision algorithm integration for digital fabrication in research [@sandy:2016; @sandy:2018; @mitterberger:2020], nevertheless, its codebase remains unavailable to the public.

 AC aims to fill this gap by providing a lightweight, open-source, and UNIX-compatible C++ engine for AR applications in digital fabrication.
 Its software architecture is similar to existing free engines [@godot; @torque3d; @ezengine], yet it prioritizes rapid prototyping, flexibility, and customization for extended reality (XR) manufacturing using accessible sensors and hardware.
-Unlike feature-rich game engines with excessive functionalities or proprietary constraints [@unity; @unreal], AC is lightweight, aided by the adoption of a bloat-free UI system [@dearimgui], and maintains full compatibility with Linux systems—crucial for integrating the latest open-source robotic vision technologies in AR manufacturing.
+Unlike feature-rich game engines with excessive functionalities or proprietary constraints [@unity; @unreal], ACE is lightweight, aided by the adoption of a bloat-free UI system [@dearimgui], and maintains full compatibility with Linux systems—crucial for integrating the latest open-source robotic vision technologies in AR manufacturing.

 ## Layer-stack flow  <!-- 198/150 words -->